openconnectome/Rambo3D/README.md

 PS1.
 The plumbing is just of the time being and we are working on the improvement of the setup interface.

+PS2.
+The webpage for this project is http://openconnectome.github.com/VolumeViewer/